Target and Task specific Source-Free Domain Adaptive Image Segmentation: Method

 \subsection{Target-specific Adaptation}

-First, we address the domain shift which is the main problem that leads to the drop in performance.
-To perform this, we use the adaptation framework below:

-\textbf{Adaptation Framework: } We define two instances of the model: source model ($\Theta_s$) and a target model ($\Theta_t^{stage1}$). $\Theta_s$ is used as a pseudo model to generate pseudo labels.
-Note that the model weights of $\Theta_s$ is not trained during adaptation.
-A straightforward approach to learn target specific representation is to train the $\Theta_t^{stage1}$ model using pseudo-labels $\hat{y}_t^n$ generated from $\Theta_s$.
-However, this approach is highly dependent on the quality of pseudo-labels and due to domain shift, the pseudo-labels are mostly noisy.
-Thus, training the model with noisy pseudo labels will hinder the task-specific information usually resulting in a decrease in performance.
-So in target-specific adaptation, we first focus on reducing the entropy of the model to produce reliable pseudo-label, which are then utilized to boost task-specific representation learning.
+The main objective of the target-specific adaptation phase is to learn to enhance the pseudo-label generation using information from the source model.
+We define two instances of the model: source model ($\Theta_s$) and a target model ($\Theta_t^{stage1}$).
+Both these models are initialized with the source-trained model, but during adaptation, the source model ($\Theta_s$) is frozen while the target model ($\Theta_t^{stage1}$) is trained.
+We achieve the objective of target-specific adaptation by utilizing the proposed Ensemble Entropy Minimization loss and selective voting for enhancing pseudo-labels.

-\textbf{Ensemble Entropy Minimization: } For entropy minimization, we can generate an entropy map $H(\hat{y}_t^n)$ using output prediction map $\hat{y}_t^n$ by:
+\textbf{Ensemble Entropy Minimization: } For entropy minimization, we first generate an entropy map $H(\hat{y}_t^n)$ using output prediction map $\hat{y}_t^n$ by:

-Minimizing $H(\hat{y}_t^n)$ will result in overall minimization of model entropy.
-However, using just one input data to generate the entropy map might not give us all the accurate locations of high entropy.
-Therefore, to improve the overall entropy suppressing property of model $\Theta_t^{stage1}$, we propose an ensemble entropy minimization approach.
-For this, we first generate a set of augmented data $\tilde{X}_t^n = \{ aug_i (x_t^n)\}_{i=1}^M$ where $M$ is the number of augmentations used.
-We then generate a set of pseudo labels $\tilde{Y}_t^n$ corresponding to these augmented inputs $\tilde{X}_t^n$ using the source model ($\Theta_s$).
-Note that $\tilde{X}_t^n$ and $\tilde{Y}_t^n$ denotes a set of data instances $\{x_t^n\}_{i=1}^M$ and $\{y_t^n\}_{i=1}^M$ depending on the number of augmentations used.
-Based on the generated pseudo labels $\tilde{Y}_t^n$, we generate entropy maps $H(\tilde{Y}_t^n)$ as follows:
+To ensure that the model $\Theta_t^{stage1}$ generates better pseudo-labels, we aim to identify all high entropy regions in its predictions.
+However, using only one input data may not provide a complete picture of these regions.
+Therefore, we propose an ensemble entropy minimization approach to obtain a comprehensive understanding of the high entropy regions in the model.
+To achieve this, we first create a set of augmented data $\tilde{X}_t^n = \{ aug_i (x_t^n)\}_{i=1}^M$, where $M$ is the number of augmentations used.
+We then generate a corresponding set of pseudo-labels $\tilde{Y}_t^n$ for these augmented inputs using the source model ($\Theta_s$).
+Note that $\tilde{X}t^n$ and $\tilde{Y}t^n$ represent a set of data instances $\{x_t^n\}_{i=1}^M$ and $\{y_t^n\}_{i=1}^M$, respectively, depending on the number of augmentations used.
+Using the generated pseudo-labels $\tilde{Y}_t^n$, we compute entropy maps $H(\tilde{Y}_t^n)$ as:

 Now, we define the ensemble entropy minimization loss $\mathcal{L}_{EEM}$ as follows: